srusskih/SublimeJEDI/README.md

 To set project related Python interpreter you have to edit yours project config file.
 By default project config name is `<project name>.sublime-project`

-You can set Python interpreter, and additional python package directories, using following:
+You can set Python interpreter, and additional python package directories, using for example following:

     # <project name>.sublime-project
     {